-ADVERSE REACTIONS
+8 ADVERSE REACTIONS

-Clinical Trial Adverse Drug Reactions
+8.1 Clinical Trial Adverse Reactions

-Because clinical trials are conducted under very specific conditions the adverse reaction rates observed in the clinical trials may not reflect the rates observed in practice and should not be compared to the rates in the clinical trials of another drug.
-Adverse drug reaction information from clinical trials is useful for identifying drug-related adverse events and for approximating rates.
+Because clinical trials are conducted under very specific conditions, the adverse reaction rates observed in the clinical trials may not reflect the rates observed in practice and should not be compared to the rates in the clinical trials of another drug.
+Adverse reaction information from clinical trials is useful for identifying drug-related adverse events and for approximating rates.

-The pre-marketing pivotal clinical program of Targin[®] (oxycodone hydrochloride/naloxone hydrochloride controlled release tablets) included exposure to 520 patients.
+The pre-marketing pivotal clinical program of TARGIN included exposure to 520 patients.
 A summary of adverse events occurring at an incidence of 1% or more is given below which includes all events, whether considered by the clinical investigator to be related to the study drug or not (see CLINICAL TRIALS for methodological details of the trials).
-Nausea was a very common adverse effect in patients taking Targin.
+Nausea was a very common adverse effect in patients taking TARGIN.
 Nausea is a common effect associated with other drugs with opioid-agonist activity and tends to reduce with time.
-Adverse effects, including constipation, diarrhea, fatigue, headache and hyperhidrosis, often observed with other drugs with opioid-agonist activity, were also seen with Targin treatment.
+Adverse effects, including constipation, diarrhea, fatigue, headache and hyperhidrosis, often observed with other drugs with opioid-agonist activity, were also seen with TARGIN treatment.